Omar-webcloud/identity-hub/README.md

 # Identity Hub

-A modern, lightweight identity management hub — a web-based interface for handling authentication workflows, user sessions, and identity-related utilities.
+A lightweight identity management hub — a web-based interface for identity-related utilities.

-This project provides a clean and customizable UI to manage identity flows and serves as a foundation for building secure authentication experiences.

 ## Live Link